UnrealMultiplayer/2_Menu_System/README.md

 # Unreal Multiplayer Course - Section 2 - Menu System

 How to create rich UI using Unreal's UMG in C++.
 This project lays the foundations for creating complex menu systems for multiplayer games.

+### 0 Introduction to Menu System ###

++ Overview of the section.
++ Why we need to cover UI.

 ### 1 Create a Menu Blueprint ###